How Do Banks Influence Our Economy?

 David Scranton: Change your subject for just a second and I thank you for that.
 I hadn’t actually thought about the second one myself to the extent that you have.
 Great point!
 Now you made a pretty bold statement and I love you for your optimism and your patriotism and all that.
 You said in one of your writings, I can’t remember exactly where but you said that we will win a trade war.
 You seem to have said that with confidence, why is that?

 Mohamed El-Erian: Because we are less dependent on international trade than other countries including China.
-In relative terms we win this war.
+In relative terms, we win this war.
 It comes at a cost of some absolute damage.
 The big question for me David is, at what point does China realize that they are in the position that Ronald Regan put the Soviet Union in when he embarked on the military spending race.
 The US can win the relative war.
 The question is, how long does it take for China to realize that and to respond to what our genuine grievance is about intellectual property rights, about joint venture requirements?
 There are things there that would suggest that we may end up with still free but fairer trade but it’s a risky time.

 David Scranton: Interesting.
 Economically speaking the trade war for China could end up being what the cold war was for Russia.
-Our audience, The Income Generation members, those baby boomers who are either retired or kind of on that final descend into retirement, what should they do?
+Our audience, The Income Generation members, those baby boomers who are either retired or kind of on that final descent into retirement, what should they do?
 What’s your best advice for them?
 I love you because like myself here a fixed income guy, but you are also in equity as individual managing international portfolios in the past, global portfolios.
 What would you tell those viewers that are looking at lower yields on fix income, looking at a stock market that’s going up for over 9 years in running now, what would you say to them?

 Mohamed El-Erian: I would say recognize that we are changing landscape.
 You see it already in higher volatility, higher short term interest rates, and understand that we are entering a world of greater divergence in economic performance and greater dispersion in asset prices.
 So just first understand that this is a very different landscape that what we have seen in previous years.
 Otherwise you are going to become completely unsettled and the risk of a mistake goes up.
 That’s the first critical issue.
 The second is ask yourself what mistake can you afford to make and what mistake can you not afford to make.
 That’s really important when the landscape changes.
 Thirdly, make sure that you have some dry powder because in this volatility some good names, strong balance sheet, good business models will get temporarily depressed.